OctopusDeploy/blog/blog/2022-07/at-the-helm-jessica-ross/index.md

 The product designers work with product managers and engineers.
 The designers look at the problems we're solving through the user experience (UX) lens to deliver solutions that meet our customers' needs.

-We also make sure our designers spend time with our customers to understand their pain points so they can provide the best possible experience.
+We also make sure our designers spend time with our customers to understand their pain points, so they can provide the best possible experience.

 ## How do you know if the design and user experience work is successful?